Sebastián Abreu

+Throughout a career spanning 26 years, Abreu achieved distinction by setting the record of representing 32 different clubs in 11 countries.

+On the international stage, Abreu made 70 appearances for the national team.
+He represented Uruguay at the FIFA World Cup in 2002 and 2010, and at the Copa América in 1997, 2007 and 2011, becoming a champion in the latter.

-Club
+Club career

 Early career

 Born in Minas, Lavalleja Department, Abreu played in numerous clubs throughout the Americas (Uruguay, Argentina, Mexico and Brazil).
 He also had an unsuccessful stint with Spain's Deportivo de La Coruña, which loaned him several times for the duration of his contract.

 In his sole season in La Liga, which started in January 1998, having been signed from San Lorenzo, Abreu scored for the Galicians in a 3–1 home defeat of Barcelona on 25 January.

-River Plate and Beitar
+River Plate and Beitar Jerusalem

 After having joined Mexico's UANL in 2007, Abreu was able to rescind his contract with them in order to join River Plate – the Mexican Football Federation stalled on recognising the transfer because of an imposed moratorium between the clubs.
 He became the only foreigner to score in the Clásico Regiomontano (Tigres vs. Monterrey, which he represented the previous year) against each team.

 In the middle of 2008, after exhausting negotiations, Abreu signed a deal with Israeli League champions Beitar Jerusalem.
 He appeared in the qualifying rounds of the UEFA Champions League, but his team was quickly eliminated.
 Additionally, he could not play in the domestic front due to lack of payment.

 Abreu re-signed with River Plate in September 2008 after terminating his link with Beitar, with a deal lasting until June 2009.
 Due to being a late addition, he was not able to play for the side in the Primera División, only featuring in the Copa Sudamericana.
 The next year, he was eligible for both the domestic and Copa Libertadores fronts.